 In this section, we’ll see the inability of this function when calculating the number of text.

-Here, we tried to find the Total Number of Sales Rep and Total Number of Products in cells D16 and D17 correspondingly.
+Here, we tried to find the Total Number of Sales Rep and Total Number of Products in cells D16 and D17 respectively.
 Follow the image below to count the total Sales Reps.

 There are a total of 10 Sales Reps in this dataset.
 But the formula is returning 0 as an output in cell D16.
 Where’s the problem?